-A global community of ambassadors committed to promoting ethical, transparent, and inclusive artificial intelligence for the benefit of all.
+A student-led global community of ambassadors committed to promoting ethical, transparent, and inclusive artificial intelligence for the benefit of all.

 Everything we do is grounded in six commitments that guide our ambassadors, partnerships, and advocacy work.